The beautiful, tree-shaded main campus of the University spreads across 1,200 acres,

 is one of the oldest structures in Mobile County and home to USA’s National Alumni

 Association.
-The University Honors College is housed in the Seamen’s Bethel, built
+The Honors College is housed in the Seamen’s Bethel, built in the 1860s.

-in the 1860s.
-The Marx House is considered among Mobile’s finest examples of mid-19th-century
+The Marx House is considered among Mobile’s finest examples of mid-19th century townhouse

 The Mitchell Center, a 10,000-seat multipurpose arena, is home to the Jaguars men’s and women’s basketball teams and the University’s commencement ceremonies.
 The center regularly offers an array of entertainment including theatrical presentations, concerts and exhibitions.

 The John W. Laidlaw Performing Arts Center is a cultural hub and a training ground for students from the department of music and the department of theatre and dance.
 Three performance spaces—a 240-seat recital hall, 184-seat main stage theater and 60-seat black box theater — provide a continual slate of dance, music and theatrical performances.

-The Gordon and Geri Moulton Bell Tower and Alumni Plaza is the campus’ most visible landmark and a site of enduring memories.
+The Gordon and Geri Moulton Tower and Alumni Plaza is the campus’ most visible landmark and a site of enduring memories.
 The open-air plaza is a popular gathering place for festivals, homecoming, graduation ceremonies and frequent photo ops with the Jaguar statue.
 The 140-foot high brick-and-stone tower features authentic bronze bells and an electric carillon.

 The Alfred and Lucile Delchamps Archaeology Building serves as both a public museum of ancient artifacts and a resource for the USA Center for Archaeological Studies.
 Covering 12,000 years of prehistory and history, the museum has collected over one million artifacts, some of which are showcased in life-size scenic representations depicting ancient cultures.

-The USA Student Center is the center of activity on the University of South Alabama campus.
-It is home to the Food Court, the USA Bookstore, and the USA Mail Hub.
+The Student Center is the center of activity on the University of South Alabama campus.
+It is home to the Food Court, the Bookstore and the USA Mail Hub.